angeluriot/Papermap/doc/contribute/papers.md

 	</tbody>
 </table>

-* A DOI link is preferred, use another link only if no DOI is available
+* Prefer a DOI link, use another link only if no DOI is available

 ## Has been published*